Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelMergeState"

-Re-exports all named exports from the "effect/ChannelMergeState" module as "ChannelMergeState".
+Re-exports all named exports from the "effect/ChannelMergeState" module as `ChannelMergeState`.

 **Signature**